Michnikowski/diceRoller/spec.md

 Additional comments:
 - don't use rules from point 2, 3
 - generate only 5 or 6 numbers if first arg true provided

+5. Before performing the roll specified in the point 2) generate a random number from within 1 - 30 range (i.e., roll a k30):
+   - if the result is contained within the 1-7 range (included), perform another k30 roll.
+   - then if the result of additional roll is 1, write a logic which changes the behavior of throwing away the highest and the lowest numbers mentioned in the point 2) to: exclude two lowest numbers from the set.